ethan-sorenson/SmartConnect-API-Python/README.md

 * All of the endpoints can be called independently
 * Every request will encode the password and request a new token before performing the command
 * All error lists come in XML, this sample will format the XML in a readable format.
+* Documentation on the endpoints can be found [here](https://www.eonesolutions.com/using-the-smartconnect-com-web-services/ "here").

 ### Troubleshooting
 * Blank response from server?
 Make sure the API URL is correct and you have access to the MapKey being used.